zaneali1/zaneali1/README.md

 Hi,

 I am Zane Ali, a graduate in BSc.
-Physics with Computer Science from the University of Birmingham and an aspiring Software Engineer.
+(Hons) Physics with Computer Science from the University of Birmingham and an aspiring Software Engineer.
 I have completed projects in object oriented programming, numerical analysis and signal processing, and my technical strengths include Java, Matlab and SQL.